yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 1. Click Settings > Encrypt Wallet
 2. Enter an 8 word or more secure passphrase and click OK
-3. VERY NB!!!
+> **VERY NB!!!
 Make sure that you save this passphrase somewhere safe - without it you will never be able to get your coins back if you need to restore the wallet at some point in the future.
-I personally have a printout of this that I save in my safe, as well as a copy on a usb pendrive that I also keep in my safe, and another on a working drive that I can access whenever I need it.
+I personally have a printout that I keep in my safe, as well as a copy on a usb pendrive that I can access whenever I need it.

 Next we need to configure the wallet.